 Jeffrey T. Fritz is an ASPInsider and Developer Evangelist for Telerik with over 15 years of experience building large-scale multi-tenant web applications in the software-as-a-service model.
 He is a Penn State graduate with a degree in Management Sciences and Information Systems, and speaks regularly at developer events through the INETA speaker program.
 Most recently, you can find him writing about ASP.Net in MSDN Magazine and CodeProject.
 He is currently producing Pluralsight videos about ASP.Net application design and architecture.

 Brady Gaster is a Windows Azure Technical Evangelist with Microsoft who focuses on helping web developers understand the benefits of using Windows Azure to develop and host their web applications and APIs.
 With a career focus on the .NET Framework and an aspiration to find new and exciting ways to use it, Brady has worked in a variety of industries as a web developer, service-oriented middleware developer, and .NET trainer.
 His recent interests involve connecting devices like the Kinect, Netduino, and robotics platforms to Windows Azure to demonstrate the powerful combination of physical and cloud computing platforms.
 He also enjoys finding creative ways to use SignalR, the groundbreaking open-source persistent HTTP abstraction.

 Joe has been in software development for about 15 years.
 He started out with a small book on QuickBASIC, then moved the Visual Basic for DOS, then Visual Basic for Windows, then Visual Basic .NET and eventually Visual C#.
 When he is not working at his full time job, he donates his time to several community efforts like:

-- Being the President of INETA North America.
+- Being the Vice President of INETA North America.